dssg/cincinnati/README.md

 #Setup

-##Select one folder for the data and another for the code
+##Select folders for the code, data and output

-The code relies on two environment variables, before you start running the code, decide where are you going to store the *raw data* and the *code*.
+The code relies on three environment variables, before you start running the code, decide where are you going to store the *raw data*,  *code* and *output*.

-Then add these two environment variables:
+Then add these three environment variables:

 `export ROOT_FOLDER="/absolute/path/to/the/repo"`